 I get it – no one wants to hear another ‘this one time in Thailand story’.
 But it can be hard when you feel your friends don’t care about a time that’s been so important to you.

-I’ve literally returned from 5-month trips around Africa and asked friends everything about their lives, jobs, boyfriends and families since I’ve been gone and they’ve looked me in the eye and not asked how Africa was.
-WTF.
-It hurts but I guess I just need to understand it’s not personal – as Nomadic Matt says, ‘Any long-term traveller who has come home and talked about his/her trip can testify to eyes glazing over after five minutes’.
+I’ve returned from 5-month trips around Africa and asked friends everything about their lives, jobs, boyfriends and families since I’ve been gone and they’ve answered and not asked how Africa was.
+It hurts but I understand it’s not personal – as Nomadic Matt says, ‘Any long-term traveller who has come home and talked about his/her trip can testify to eyes glazing over after five minutes’.

 On that note, returning from travel and adjusting to reality can really make you notice your friend’s lives going in different directions.

 If you travel a lot like me, you’re likely to have fewer ties and less of a stable vision of the near future.
 Which is all good.
-So is having your shit together.
+So is buying houses and having babies.
 There’s no wrong or right.
 It just gets a bit weird when it’s clear that you and some of your friend’s lives are heading in opposite directions faster than Blake Lively when she had to swim super fast in that shark film.

 It’s returning from periods detached from my home life that make me notice these things all the more.